 Many women are confused when joining golf clubs because they’re afraid to seem incompetent.
 There is a generally accepted opinion that those who play golf do it good, but it’s not so.
 All players would like to play better and need training.
 This is one of the golf myths as well.

 What you need to improve this situation is to learn basic etiquette and golf swing.
 It’s more important that you enjoy the process rather than keep track of the accuracy of the game.
 Just have fun without trying to be the best player on the course.
 Golf is about socializing and exercising rather than showing physical strength or overcoming mental challenges.
 So, take your best golf stand bag and start enjoying this game at full!

 Okay, I want to play.
 What do I do next?

 It’s not really hard to take the first steps.
 You need just to be interested in playing golf.
 We selected the following basic steps to help you get into the game quickly:

 Learn the basics.
 Learn how to use equipment and specific nomenclature.
 Over time you will learn the difference between a driver and putter, iron and wood, full swing and bunker shot.
+After that, you can learn how to maximize your game, like using a specific midsize golf grip or other tailored equipment.
 Knowing the norms of etiquette and clothing is also essential.